Cryptotrademate/cryptotrademate-backtesting-tool/README.md

 ### **6. Extensible Design**
 - Built with modular components to allow easy customization and integration.
-- Add your own trading strategies or connect to [live trading systems](https://github.com/Cryptotrademate/cryptotrademate-trading-bot).
+- Add your trading strategies or connect to [live trading systems](https://github.com/Cryptotrademate/cryptotrademate-trading-bot).

 ## **Benefits**